uesp/uesp-esoapps/EsoExtractData/EsoExtractData/ReadMe.txt

 	esoextractdata -l en.lang
 		Convert the given LANG file into a CSV (en.lang.csv).

+	esoextractdata -l en.lang -p
+		Convert the given LANG file into a CSV (en.lang.csv) using a format that can be used to convert directly to PO (Pootle) files.

+	esoextractdata -l en.lang -o test.csv
+		Manually specify the output file for CSV/LANG conversions.

 	esoextractdata -x en.csv
 		Convert the given CSV file into a LANG (en.lang).
 The CSV file should be in the same format as one created from the "-l" option including: